Tags

 {% endfor %}

-During each for loop, the following help variables are available for additional style needs:
+During each for loop, the following helper variables are available for additional styling needs:

 forloop.length # => length of the entire for loop